 Hats play an important role in sun protective clothing as they protect the head, ears and neck from UV.
 Visors or caps that don't cover the head, ears and neck are not effective measures for protection.
 The Australian Standard (AS4399:2020) outlines brim widths and materials for hats that meet a UPF rating.

 When control measures have been implemented a time frame is needed to evaluate the effectiveness of the control.
 The risk assessment and control plans should be kept for future reference.
 The highest level of protection is when ALL sun protection measures are put into place.

 Victorian Trades Hall Council has also developed a poster to remind workers to check the UV index.
 Click on the link to download a full size PDF.

 As UV radiation exposure varies between places where work is performed and between occupational groups in each workplace, an exposure assessment should be carried out for each workplace and occupational group.
 Such an assessment should include:

-- reflective surfaces which increase exposure, eg water or unpainted corrugated steel or aluminium roofing, that are part of the environment in which the work is carried out;
+- Reflective surfaces which increase exposure, eg water or unpainted corrugated steel or aluminum roofing, that are part of the environment in which the work is carried out.

 Exposures should be assessed regularly.
 Assessments should be conducted whenever there are changes in a work procedure or tasks which may lead to greater UV radiation exposure.